Georgia State Route 22

 State Route 22 (SR 22) is a 221.1 mi state highway that travels southwest-to-northeast in an eastern arc through portions of Muscogee, Talbot, Taylor, Upson, Crawford, Bibb, Jones, Baldwin, Hancock, Taliaferro, Oglethorpe, and Madison counties in the western and west-central parts of the U.S. state of Georgia.
 The highway connects the Alabama state line in Columbus, across the state line from Phenix City, Alabama, to Comer, via Macon and Milledgeville.

 SR 22 originally traveled only from Columbus to Macon, and was incrementally extended to Comer in stages.
 It was rerouted many times in Columbus and formerly had a more northern path in the Macon area.

-The part of the highway from the Alabama state line east to Geneva is part of the Fall Line Freeway, a long-distance highway that is planned to extend from the Alabama state line to Augusta.
+The part of the highway from the Alabama state line east to Geneva is part of the Fall Line Freeway (SR 540), a long-distance four-lane highway that extends from Columbus to Augusta.
 Also, this section could be included in the proposed eastern extension of Interstate 14 (I-14).